 Despite the differences, the same exercises are usually done whether your barrel is from STOTT, Stamina, Balanced Body, or anyone else.
 My barrel is from STOTT.
 I chose this barrel because I was trained on it and because I like its amount of curve.
 For me, I feel a nice balance between challenge and support.

-How to Use the Arc Barrel
+How to Use Your Arc Barrel

 When creating a home workout, it’s important to choose exercises that use spinal flexion, spinal extension, spinal rotation, and side flexion.